444B/goodluck/practical/readme.md

 The password for logging in via ssh is specific to each user. </br>
 You can find your password by using the FTP (File Transfer Protocol) to fetch a file from the Exam Server that will instruct you on how to find your password </br>
 </br>
-Once connected to via ftp to the server
+Once connected to the ftp server, read the readme and continue with the excercise The details of the ftp username and password will be given at the time of the exam

 #### SSH: